 Color: Freshwater angelfish come in a wide range of hues and patterns.
 Common base scale colors include everything from yellow and silver to black and gold.
 Marble and zebra patterns are also common, as are smoky and lace-like markings.

 Variants: The instantly recognizable queen has a trademark blue-green hue and yellow edges on its scales.
 Named for the color of its head, the blue face angelfish is one of the larger domesticated variants, growing as long as 15 inches in length.
 Blushing angelfish earned their name from their reddish faces, which contrast beautifully with their delicate albino bodies.
 All in all, angelfish show incredible diversity, much like clownfish.

 Related Search Topics (Ads):

 A high level of intelligence is part of what makes this fish so popular.
-These fish are able to recognize their owners and react excitedly when they see their favorite people come into the room.
+These fish can recognize their owners and react excitedly when they see their favorite people come into the room.
 Breeding angelfish is relatively easy with a proper aquarium, though you should take care to introduce enough genetic diversity to prevent inbreeding.